technicat/resume/index.md

 Small games released as webplayers, Mac widgets, and mobile apps.

+- Fugu Maze, a suspense maze walkthrough that got twenty thousand downloads on the App Store in the first week and then a trickle after I started charging for it

+- Fugu Bowl, a simple proof of concept for HyperBowl that got low ratings but mroe downloads than HyperBowl

 *game:* *3D, 2D, Unity, J2ME, C#*

 ### [Tech Deck: Bare Knuckle Grind](https://archive.org/details/bkg-space-town) @ Visionscape Interactive